LukeGrahamLandry/DiscordByExample/RockPaperScissors/README.md

         return other == Selection.PAPER
 ```

+**Extension Challenge:** Add a new Selection option to the game.
+For example, let someone choose "Gun" to beat any other choice.

 ## Slash Command With Buttons

 Now we want to allow the user to start a Rock Paper Scissors game from within discord.